onspeed83/txt2zabbix/README.md

-# txt2zabbix
- add hosts from text file to zabbix server
+Simple script which adding several hosts from text file to zabbix server via zabbix api